 Clint Eastwood Dirty Harry

-With crime escalating and the economy on a hellish roller coaster-dive, it is a perfect time to view 1970s tough, cop action thriller known as Dirty Harry.
-The script was written by married team Harry Julian Fink and Rita M. Fink (based on her unpublished story), Dean Riesner and John Milius (unaccredited) is a lesson on a tight, fast tempo story.
-The story is driven with a .44 Magnum worth of sharp dialogue that launched a legend in movies.
+With crime escalating and the economy on a hellish roller coaster-dive, it is a perfect time to view 1970s tough, cop action thriller known as The script was written by married team Harry Julian Fink and Rita M. Fink (based on her unpublished story), Dean Riesner and John Milius (unaccredited) is a lesson on a tight, fast tempo story.
+The story is driven by a .44 Magnum worth of sharp dialogue that launched a legend in movies.
+Dirty Harry.

 Direction and Editing Pace the Story